Renia-K/Assignment2/README.md

-# Assignment2
-Assignment2, Collecting Data course, MA Digital Humanities
+# Assignment2, Collecting Data, MA Digital Humanities
+###Ancient Greek Epitaphs

+###Overview
+This repository contains 3 of the most known epitaphs of Ancient Greek orators and historians.